sonic-net/SONiC/doc/wol/Wake-on-LAN-HLD.md

 ```

 - `interface`: SONiC interface name.
-- `target_mac`: MAC address of the target device.
+- `target_mac`: a list of target devices' MAC address, separated by comma.
 - `-b`: Use broadcast MAC address instead of target device's MAC address as **Destination MAC Address in Ethernet Frame Header**.
 - `-p password`: An optional 4 or 6 byte password, in ethernet hex format or quad-dotted decimal[^3].
-- `-c count`: Count of magic packet to send. `count` must between 1 and 5.
+- `-c count`: For each target MAC address, the `count` of magic packets to send. `count` must between 1 and 5.
 Default value is 1.
 This param must use with `-i`.
 - `-i interval`: Wait `interval` milliseconds between sending each magic packet. `interval` must between 0 and 2000.
 Default value is 0.
 This param must use with `-c`.

 ### Example